conservationresearch/nsp/README.md

 metric.
 Option 2 builds upon Option 1 quantifies benefits as Conservation Gain Plus Dependence, relative to Long Term Aspiration metric.
 Option 3 performs the same calculations as Option 1, however, before ranking the BCRs it bins the conservation projects based on the total benefits.
 Projects with higher total gain, regardless of cost, are given priority.
 Option 4 performs the same calculations as Option 2, however, before ranking the BCRs it bins the conservation projects based on their
 Current Green Score.
-Projects that have a lower Current Green Score are given priority.
-Option 5 quantifies the benfit as the Conservation Gain plus Conservation
-Dependence, relative to Current Green Score plus Epsilon.
-Option 6 quantifies the benefit as the Conservation Gain Plus Conservation Dependence, relative to
-Long Term Aspiration, and relative to the Current Green Score plus Epsilon.
-Epsilon is a subjective term that is added to deal with Species that have a Current
-Green Score of zero (extirpated), thus avoiding dividing by zero.
+Projects that have a lower Current Green Score are given priority giving priority to species that are more at risk.
+Option 5 calculates the benfit as the Conservation Gain plus Conservation Dependence, relative to Current Green Score plus epsilon.
+Option 6 quantifies the benefit as the Conservation Gain Plus Conservation Dependence, relative to Long Term Aspiration, and relative to the Current Green Score plus epsilon.
+Epsilon is a subjective term that is included to resolve the problem of dividing by zero in Species that have a Current Green Score of zero (extirpated).

 To use this package, users will need to edit the wrapper script new_species_prioritization.R file within the "Scripts" folder.
 After editing the input and output locations, specifiying variables, etc, this wrapper script can then call the other scripts contained within the "R" folder to perform the value draws, analysis, figure generation, and sensitivty analysis.